 American nudists, Mexican nudists, and Canadian naturists

-we already discussed a bit of the terminology and the use of the words “nudism” and “naturism”.
+In the part about naturism in Europe, we already discussed a bit of the terminology and the use of the words “nudism” and “naturism”.
 One very interesting thing we noticed as soon as we entered our first nudist resort in the USA was that we, naturists from Europe, were suddenly called nudists.

+Just like in Europe, both the terms naturist and nudist are officially used for those who enjoy social non-sexual nudity.
+But the term nudist seems to be used much more frequently on this side of the ocean.
 Basically, in the USA a nudist is everyone who enjoys social nudity.
-This can be at a club, at a B&B, at a nude camping or a nudist resort, or even on a nude beach.
+This can be at a club, at a B&B, at a nude campground or a nudist resort, or even on a nude beach.
 Naturists on the other hand make a specific link with nature.
 Those who prefer the term “naturist” are most often interested in visiting nude beaches, going on nude hikes, or prefer nude camping in the wild.

-(The Naturist Society) for the naturists.
+Unlike most other countries, the USA doesn’t have one but two official nudist/naturist federations.
+AANR (American Association for Nude Recreation) for the nudists and TNS (The Naturist Society) for the naturists.
 Of course, there’s a huge overlap.
 We’ve met lots of naturists and nudists who are members of both federations.

-, we suddenly were naturists again.
+In Canada, we suddenly were naturists again.
 Although nudism is a widely used term that doesn’t have the same undertone as it often still has in Europe, we found that most nude Canadians preferred to call themselves naturists.
 Also, the resorts are more often called naturist resorts.

 In Mexico on the other hand we switched back to being nudists.
 For a whole different reason: The term “naturism” was already in use.
 Because social nudity is a rather new thing in Mexico (compared with Europe and the USA), the healthy living/eco-friendly society had already taken the name “naturism”.
-It is quite funny though to see “naturist shops” in every other street, they just don’t sell any sarongs or naturist guidebooks
+It is quite funny though to see “naturist shops” in every other street, they just don’t sell any sarongs or naturist guidebooks.

 Nudism in the USA

+Nude beaches and nudist resorts are common in the USA and pretty much every state has at least one nudist resort or club.
+Most options can be found in the coastal states.
 The state which is the most known for nudism is Florida with its famous Haulover Beach.
 Pasco County promotes itself as the nudist capital of the USA and nudist resorts can be found all over Florida state.
-The most famous one probably being Cypress Cove
+The most famous one probably being Cypress Cove.

 On the west coast of the USA lays the underdog of nudism: California.
 For some (including ourselves) it’s quite surprising that nude tourism in California hasn’t skyrocketed yet.
 After all, it’s the state of (you’re weird if you’re normal) San Francisco, (everything is possible) Los Angeles, and the (even more is possible) porn industry.
 California is where the hippies went in the sixties in search of absolute freedom.
 Maybe that’s exactly the reason why the Californian government is reluctant to promote the state as a nudist paradise.

-in San Diego, there’s a choice of nudist resorts in the woods or in the desert and what Pasco is to Florida is Palm Springs to California.
+In any case, nudist options in California are great and plenty.
+There’s the wonderful Black’s Beach in San Diego, there’s a choice of nudist resorts in the woods or in the desert and what Pasco is to Florida is Palm Springs to California.
 Except that Palm Springs has better weather.
-Top class nudist oases in the Palm Springs desert include The Terra Cotta
+Top class nudist oases in the Palm Springs desert include The Terra Cotta and Desert Sun Resort.